LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Latency Sources

-To better understand the nature of latency in 5G systems, we classify each source of delay based on two dimensions: (i) the type of latency source and (ii) its inherent stochastic characteristics (deterministic or non-deterministic).
+To better understand the nature of latency in 5G systems, we classify each source of delay based on two dimensions: (i) the type of latency source and (ii) its inherent stochastic characteristics (deterministic or nondeterministic).
 We group latency sources into three main types:

-(1) \textbf{Processing latency}: representing the time required for decision-making and data processing. \\ (2) \textbf{Protocol latency}: introduced by protocol mechanisms and configurations. \\ (3) \textbf{Radio latency}: covering the time spent in the radio front-end (RH) and its interactions with the physical layer.
+(1) \textbf{Processing latency}: representing the time required for decision-making and data processing. \\ (2) \textbf{Protocol latency}: introduced by protocol mechanisms and configurations. \\ (3) \textbf{Radio latency}: covering the time spent in the Radio Head (RH) and its interactions with the physical layer.

-For simplicity, we start with a high-level analysis, which we formalize in the following section.
-We detail the ping journey in \cref{fig:ping-journey} from a temporal perspective and present a breakdown in \cref{fig:overall-latency}.
-While larger packets and buffer waiting times add complexity--requiring additional buffer reports and grants--the underlying high-level principles remain consistent across scenarios.
+For clarity, we start with a high-level analysis, which we formalize in the following section.
+We detail the ping journey in \cref{fig:ping-journey} from a packet flow perspective and present a temporal breakdown in \cref{fig:overall-latency}.
+While larger packets and buffer waiting times add complexity, requiring additional buffer reports and grants, the underlying high-level principles remain consistent across scenarios.
 Consequently, we defer the formal analysis and modeling of these more complex cases to the appendix, though we keep their evaluation to demonstrate the generalizability of our analysis and model.

 For a ping request, the UL transmission begins at the UE in \ballnumber{1}.
 The UE prepares the scheduling request (SR), processing through the layers from APP down to PHY (APP$\downarrow$), to request network resources.
 However, the UE must wait for the next UL slot to respect the TDD pattern. \ballnumber{2} The UE transmits the SR in the next UL slot to the RH at the gNB side. \ballnumber{3} The RH passes samples to the PHY layer, where they are demodulated and decoded.
 The MAC layer receives the SR and schedules a UL grant for the UE.
 The scheduling (SCHE) does not occur right away, as it is performed periodically in every slot. \ballnumber{4} Consequently, the grant is scheduled in the next slot. \ballnumber{5} Afterward, the gNB sends the grant to the UE as part of the control information\@. \ballnumber{6} After the UE receives the grant, it waits for the next UL slot and sends the ping request to the gNB ($\uparrow$MAC$\downarrow$)\@. \ballnumber{7} Finally, the gNB processes the UL data samples and passes the ping request to the UPF through the layers from MAC up to SDAP (MAC$\uparrow$)\@.